Master of Science in Criminal Justice

 South University, Online Program offerings may not be available to residents of all states.
 Please contact an admissions representative for further information.

-- Demonstrate mastery of skills in theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve real-life problems within a complex organization.
+- Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve a variety of real-life problems within a complex organization.

 - Understand the relationship between crime theory, crime policy, and professional practice.

 - Demonstrate interactive skills and learn behavioral strategies for improving systemic communication within and between criminal justice agencies.